Characterization of John domains via weak tangents: Introduction

 \section{Introduction}

 The object of this paper is to characterize simply connected planar John domains by studying weak tangents of the boundary.
-Intuitively, this means that we zoom into the boundary of a domain at certain points, along with scales tending to zero.
+Intuitively, this means that we zoom into the boundary of the domain at certain points, along with a sequence of scales tending to zero.
 More precisely, let $X,Y$ be two closed sets in the complex plane $\C$.
 We say that $Y$ is a \textit{weak tangent} of $X$ if there is a sequence of points $p_n\in X$ and scales $\lambda_n>0$, $n\in \N$, with $\lambda_n\to 0$ as $n\to\infty$ such that if

 then the sequence of sets $\{X_n\}_{n\in\N}$ converges to $Y$.
 We explain the precise notion of convergence in Section \ref{prelim}.
 Note that one can also define weak tangents of arbitrary metric spaces but, for our purposes, we restrict to planar sets.
 Weak tangents play a significant role in the study of fractal metric spaces since they describe the infinitesimal structure of such spaces.